kevin1zc/Fall2024_TrojanMap/README.md

 The project is **optional**: you can select one of the following options:

 1. Work on the project and submit the reports.
-2. Submit homework assignments (HW4, 5, 6).
+2. Submit homework assignments (HW4, 5).

 If you choose to work on the project, you don't have to submit the remaining homework assignments.
 Similarly, if you choose to work on the homework assignment, you do not have to submit the project.

-You should inform us of your choice by the first due date (Wednesday, November 15).
+You should inform us of your choice by the first due date (Friday, April 5).

 #### Who should work on the project?
 If you plan to become a software engineer, we recommend working on the project as it will give you more experience coding a real-life project.
 Otherwise, you can take the homework assignments.